WandererInLife/WandererInLife/README.md

 Get that skin OUT of your account.
 You two are twenty and eighteen.
 Just quit it.
 Don't pull the 'oh youre acting like you dont want people expressing themselves!'
 There's a huge difference between the 'act your age' mentality and 'act like a decent human being or at least try to' mentality.

+-

+Just an addition, but I cannot believe I genuinely wanted to be friends with you again a few weeks ago!
+'Good terms' my ass!
+Mocking me behind my back but oh-so-conveniently in front of my TWO BEST FRIENDS is h i l a r i o u s.